Ashe County, North Carolina: Government and politics

-Owing to its rural character Ashe County is a strongly Republican county, if not historically comparable to geographically similar Avery or Mitchell.
+Like much of Appalachia, Ashe County is a strongly Republican county.
 The last Democratic presidential nominee to carry Ashe County was Jimmy Carter in 1976, and the last to reach forty percent of the county's vote was Bill Clinton in 1992.
-Recent elections have seen Ashe, like almost all Appalachia counties, trend rapidly towards the Republican Party.
-Hillary Clinton won just 26 percent of the county's ballots in 2016.
+Recent elections have seen Ashe trend rapidly towards the Republican Party.
+Hillary Clinton and Joe Biden won just 26 percent of the county vote in 2016 and 2020, respectively.
+However, Kamala Harris performed marginally better in 2024, winning 27 percent of the vote in Ashe.

+In 2024, Ashe County was one of 10 counties in western North Carolina that voted more Democratic than in 2020, shifting by nearly 2 points.

-Like most counties in North Carolina, Ashe County is governed by a five-member Board of County Commissioners.
-In the North Carolina Senate, Ashe County lies in the 47th Senate district and is represented by Republican Deanna Ballard.
+Ashe County is governed by a five-member Board of County Commissioners.
+In the North Carolina Senate, Ashe County lies in the 47th district and is represented by Republican Ralph Hise.
 In the North Carolina House of Representatives, Ashe County lies in the 93rd district and is represented by Republican Ray Pickett.

+In the United States House of Representatives, Ashe County lies in North Carolina's 5th congressional district and is represented by Republican Virginia Foxx.

+Ashe County is a member of the regional High Country Council of Governments.

+2025 Ashe County Sheriff's Office controversy

 Media

 The Ashe Post and Times is the newspaper of record for Ashe County, serving readers with the latest news and events throughout the county.
-It is a weekly, paid circulation newspaper that is published every Wednesday with breaking news posted immediately on ashepostandtimes.com.
+It is a weekly, paid circulation newspaper that is published every Wednesday.
 The newspaper is owned by Adams Publishing Group, which also owns the Watauga Democrat.